Accessing Years 7–10 Life Skills outcomes and content

 Last Updated: 4 December 2017

 All students are entitled to participate in and progress through the curriculum.
-Courses based on Life Skills outcomes and content provide options for students with special education needs in Years 7–10 who cannot access the regular course outcomes, particularly students with an intellectual disability.
+Courses based on Life Skills outcomes and content provide options for students with disability in Years 7–10 who cannot access the regular course outcomes, particularly students with an intellectual disability.

 Courses based on Life Skills outcomes are not an appropriate option for students: